If you’re starting your search for the market’s best dividend stocks, I have a suggestion:

 Fortunately, Wall Street seems to think there are plenty of those.

-Oppenheimer, which also notes that CI trades at a discount to its peers, is one of 19 Buy-equivalent ratings on CI shares.
-Meanwhile, the Street has six Holds and not a single Sell on the stock.
+Oppenheimer is one of 18 Buy-equivalent ratings on CI shares.
+Meanwhile, the Street has seven Holds and not a single Sell on the stock.

 Unlike many of the dividend stocks on this list, Cigna doesn’t have a particularly illustrious dividend history.
 In 2004, the company cut its quarterly payout by 92%, to 2.5¢ per share (adjusted for its 3-for-1 stock split in 2007).
 Then in 2008, the company transitioned to 4¢ annual dividends, which lasted until 2021, when Cigna announced a new quarterly dividend of $1 per share.
 Since then, the company has raised its payout by another 51%.